o19s/ubi/README.md

 If your user identification is stable, then feel free to use the [Query Request --> Client ID](https://o19s.github.io/ubi/docs/html/query.request.schema.html#client_id) and [Event --> Client ID](https://o19s.github.io/ubi/docs/html/event.schema.html#client_id).
 Otherwise, see the above FAQ entry for how to handle it.
 The item ID is tracked for an event in the [Event --> Object](https://o19s.github.io/ubi/docs/html/event.schema.html#event_attributes_object) datastructure.

-#### How can I correlate sensitive data?
+#### How can I correlate private sensitive data with public event tracking?

-We often have sensitive data that is returned as part of the search process that changes quickly, and we would not want to expose to the front end.
+We often have sensitive data that is returned as part of the search process that changes quickly, and we would not want to expose that information in front end, even hidden!

-For example, in ecommerce, we might want to track the margin that is earned on a product, but not pass that data back to the browser, just to collect it later int he events.
+For example, in ecommerce, we might want to track the margin that is earned on a product, but not pass that data back to the browser, just to collect it later in the events.

 To do that, we introduce a cache into our architecture for this sensitive data: